Things to Do in the Chugei Region

-A natural countryside town with the smallest land area in Shikoku.Located in eastern Kochi Prefecture, this is the smallest town in Shikoku with a total land area of 6.53 square kilometers.
+A natural countryside town with the smallest land area in Shikoku.Located in eastern Kochi Prefecture, this is the smallest town in Shikoku with a total land area of 6.53 square kilometers (2.52 square miles).

 The Oka Goten Palace, which was built in 1844 (Tenpo era) to serve as an accommodation for the feudal lord during his patrol of the east, was registered as a Tangible Cultural Property in 1985 (Showa era).
-Lord and princess costume rentals are available here.
+Lord and princess costume rentals are available.

 Roadside Station Tanoeki-ya

-This comprehensive information center is located at the entrace of Yasuda Town along National Route 55.
+This comprehensive information center is located at the entrance of Yasuda Town along National Route 55.

 The facility includes a new Japanese restaurant, Anta no Chaya, which opened on December 3, 2018, as well as the Tosa no Genki Market, which sells local produce and delicacies, and fish market Uoteru which offers a selection of fresh fish caught the same morning.